dataliterate/slidedeck-pdf.js/Readme.md

 # slidedeck-pdf.js

-Renders Keynote generated PDF-Slidedecks in your browser, with a focus on speakernotes - An experimental javascript glue between pdf.js and (not yet) swipejs
+Renders Keynote generated PDF-Slidedecks in your browser, with a focus on speakernotes - An experimental javascript project based on pdf.js

 ## A story
 When Christophe came back from MobX conference where he gave a talk he